 What Is The Lateral Collateral Ligament?

-The lateral collateral ligament is one of four major ligaments that help to stabilise the knee joint.
-Also know as the lateral ligament or the LCL for short is a cord-like ligament on the outside (lateral side) of the knee.
-The ligament connects from its origin above the knee joint at the lateral femoral epicondyle, crossing the knee before inserting into the head of the fibula below the knee joint.
-Along the way joining the lateral hamstring tendon as it moves towards its insertion attaching to the top of the fibula bone in the lower leg).
-Its function is to provide stability to the outside of the knee, resisting against varus stress to the knee.
+The lateral collateral ligament of the knee is one of four major ligaments that help stabilise the knee joint.
+Also known as the lateral ligament, or the LCL for short is a cord-like ligament situated on the outside (lateral side) of the knee.
+The lateral ligament connects from its origin above the knee joint at the lateral femoral epicondyle, crossing the knee before inserting into the head of the fibula below the knee joint.
+Along the way joining the lateral hamstring tendon as it moves towards its insertion attaching to the top of the fibula bone in the lower leg.
+The function of the LCL fundamentally is to provide stability to the outside of the knee, resisting against varus stress to the knee.

-Injury to the lateral ligament is injured when the force is too great for the ligament to withstand and the LCL is overstretched.
+The lateral ligament can be vulnerable to injury when the force applied to the knee is too great for the ligament to withstand, and as a result the LCL is overstretched.
 Such stress can occur with a twisting movement of the knee whilst the foot is fixed, a sharp change in direction, awkward landing from a jump.
-Most commonly the LCL is injured in sports through direct impact to the inner surface of the knee.
+Most commonly however the LCL is injured in sports through direct impact to the inner surface of the knee.
 A knee can be exposed to such forces when playing sports like football codes, specifically rugby league, rugby union and American football.
 In these sports high speed tackles where the players foot is planted on the ground and the opposition player attempts to tackle coming across from the opposite side to the planted foot creating a varus force on impact, potentially stressing the lateral collateral ligament.
-This varus force puts pressure on the outside of the knee, where the lateral collateral ligament is causing it to stretch or tear.
-Lateral ligament sprains are far less prevalent than medial ligament sprains which commonly occur due to trauma applied to the outside of the knee.
+This varus force puts pressure on the outside of the knee, the lateral collateral ligament, risking stretching, or tearing of the ligament.
+As mentioned earlier lateral ligament sprains are far less prevalent than medial ligament sprains,

 Grading Lateral Collateral Ligament Sprain Severity

-Lateral ligament sprains as per most ligament injuries can be graded using a basic grading system ranging from Grade 1-3 with Grade 1 being the most mild injury and Grade 3 being the most severe.
+Lateral ligament sprains as per most ligament injuries can be graded using a basic grading system ranging from Grade 1-3.
+Where Grade 1 being the most mild injury and Grade 3 being the most severe.
 Below is further description of the using of the Grade 1-3 ligament injury grading system relevant to the LCL:

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Lateral Collateral Ligament Of The Knee Injury should consult his or her general practitioner, sports medicine specialist, orthopedic surgeon, physiotherapist or otherwise appropriately skilled practitioner.